weareyipyip/charon/README.md

 # Charon

 Charon is an extensible auth framework for Elixir, mostly for API's.
 The base package provides token generation & verification, and session handling.
 Additional functionality can be added with child packages.
-The package is opionated with sane config defaults as much as possible.
+The package is opinionated with sane config defaults as much as possible.

 ## Table of contents